vulcancreative/chinwag-go/README.md

 ## Introduction

-Chinwag is a developer toolset used for text-synthesis.
+Chinwag, other than being a funny word, is an open-source, developer toolset used for text-synthesis.
 The goal is to allow for developers and designers (with a little programming experience) to be able to rapidly prototype text-heavy interfaces, in a fun manner.

-Chinwag, other than being a funny word, is an open-source, text-synthesis library.
 It is primarily written in C99 (for the sake of speed and portability), but has many offical language bindings, covering C, Ruby, Python, Swift, and Go.

 The library universally features: